pscl4rke/recomi/README.md

 By default recomi will warn you (on stderr) when it clones a new repository.
 Set `warn` to false to clone without a warning.

+If the output of `list` contains paths
+(e.g. `foo/bar.git`)
+Recomi's default behaviour is to mimic `git clone` and it will only use the basename
+(resulting in `bar` or `bar.git` getting cloned).
+Setting `onlybase` to false will include the path prefix in the cloned destination, with slashes converted to double underscores
+(so `foo__bar` or `foo__bar.git` will be locally created).
+This is useful for hosting forges that file repositories under username or organisation subsections, as the subsections might have duplicate names.

 Another example:

     [clone]